Tianzi0521/JHU-Pilot-staffing-plan/README.md

 Decision variables:

 xit: Binary variable indicating whether pilot i is assigned to flight duty at time t (1 if assigned, 0 otherwise)

 yi: Binary variable indicating whether pilot i incurs fixed costs (1 if yes, 0 otherwise)

-bi: block hours assigned to pilot i
+bi: block hours assigned to pilot I

 shortaget: the amount of hours cannot be satisfied at each time period

 Input values:

 Cit: represents the cost of assigning pilot i to a duty or flight at time t.

 Fi:  the fixed cost associated with the pilot i's pay protection or other fixed obligations.

 St: the penalty cost per unit of shortage in block hours at time t.